 The health of Minnesota's freshwater habitats is threatened by physical and chemical changes from many causes, including runoff and water appropriation.
 A rapidly growing population, increased water consumption rates, emerging water demands, and other factors challenge our ability to maintain adequate water supplies for Minnesota's people and habitats.
-Between 1995 and 2005, water use grew 50% faster than population.
+Between 1995 and 2005, water use grew 50 percent faster than population.
 Population will grow another 26 percent by 2030.
-And the emerging issue of ethanol production requires special state attention.
-In 2006, Minnesota ethanol production will require about 2.5 billion gallons of water more than the water used by Washington County in one year.
-The state must act strategically to ensure sustainable water use to meet the needs of an increasing - and increasingly demanding - population.
+In addition, the emerging issue of ethanol production requires special state attention.
+Given that the production of 1 gallon of ethanol requires 4-5 gallons of water, increasing ethanol production has significant implications for water supplies.
+In 2006 Minnesota ethanol production will require about 2.5 billion gallons of water - more than the water used by Washington County in one year.
+The state must act strategically to ensure sustainable water use to meet the needs of an increasing - and increasingly demanding population.